 Lilia graduated from the English-Japanese faculty of the Yerevan Institute of Humanities.
 From 1998-1999 she was an exchange student in the US.
 Prior to joining our team Lilia has worked with the “Armenian Water and Sewerage Company” CJSC, RA Ministry of Finance, USAID Tax Improvement Program, “Tetley Tea” Ltd in Moscow, Russian Federation and freelanced for the US Embassy in Moscow, Russian Federation.

 Tatev Haroyan joined the AUA Acopian Center for the Environment as a project assistant in September 2018.
 Tatev has a key role in assisting the implementation of multiple projects within the AUA Acopian Center.
-Her primary responsibilities include assisting in organizing project activities, handling its administrative and financial components as well as contract processing for Sustainable Energy Academy, organizing center’s events and other activities.
+Her primary responsibilities include assisting in organizing project activities, handling its administrative and financial components as well as contract processing for Sustainable Energy Academy and UNDP funded “Development of E-learning Course on Environmental Education,” projects, organizing center’s events and other activities.

 Tatev Haroyan is a graduate’18 of the American University of Armenia and holds a bachelor’s degree in Business.
 Prior to joining ACE, she has worked and done internships in different spheres, including banking, agricultural and cultural industries.

 Tel: +374 60 612520